 Another way to keep you back in place is by putting chalk on your back.

-This sound overkill to some people but it works like a charm.
+This sounds overkill to some people but it works like a charm.

 If you’re benching in a gym then it’s probably not a good idea to do it.

-However, if you’re in a gym which allows this or you’re benching at home, I would highly recommend chalking your back.
+However, if you’re in a gym that allows this or you’re benching at home, I would highly recommend chalking your back.

 Now, don’t actually chalk your skin, chalk your top.
 It can just be the top half of the top.